 “With the new Temporary Full Expensing measures in place this year and next, the EOFY sales can be a nice mid-year present from the ATO for eligible businesses!

-“This new tax concession allows a business with a turnover under $5 billion to effectively claim an immediate deduction on the business portion of the cost of eligible new depreciating assets this year regardless of their cost.
-This means that businesses can invest in new equipment for the team and claim the tax deduction in full in this year’s tax return,” explains Dr Raftery.
+“This new tax concession allows a business with a turnover under $5 billion to effectively claim an immediate deduction on the business portion of the cost of eligible new depreciating assets this year or the next two years, regardless of their cost.
+This means that businesses can invest in new equipment for the team and claim the tax deduction in full in their 2021, 2022 or 2023 tax return,” explains Dr Raftery.

 “When buying multiple office products and expensing them in full, it may generate a net tax loss for your business.
 In years past, you would have had to wait for profits to be made in future years to gain the tax benefit of that loss.
 However, under new Loss Carry Back Tax Offset rules this year, the business could be eligible to claim back the tax paid last year.
 This has huge cashflow benefits.
 Keep in mind that aside from the ‘under $5 billion turnover’ requirement, this concession is only eligible to businesses structured as companies with sufficient franking credits and not available to sole traders, partnerships or trusts,” says Dr Raftery.